Single information point and network deployment

 - final decisions under this Act,

-- sample contracts created by CTU according to Sections 4, 8 and 10,
+- contract templates created by CTU according to Sections 4, 8 and 10,

 - references to information of the obligated persons related to the fulfilment of their obligations according to the Act, which the person shall communicate to CTU